What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 What are the Symptoms of Conjunctivitis in Dogs?

-Affected dogs normally display localized symptoms that are easy to spot.
+Dogs with conjunctivitis normally display symptoms that are easy to spot.
+The signs of conjunctivitis are mostly visible around the eye in dogs.
 Here are the common signs of conjunctivitis in dogs:

 • Redness and Swelling.
 Pink eye causes the conjunctiva to become visibly red or pink due to inflammation and increased blood flow to the area.
 This also results in swelling of the tissues around the eyes.
 In some cases, the swelling may be significant enough to partially close the eye.

-• Eye Discharge.
+• Discharge from the Eye.
 Depending on the cause of conjunctivitis, a dog’s eyes can have discharge.
 Clear tearing is often from allergies and irritants, while green or yellow mucus suggests a bacterial infection.

 • Crusting Around the Eye.
 When discharge dries, it forms crusts that can stick to the eyelids and eyelashes.
 These crusts can cause more irritation and make it harder for affected dogs to open their eyes.